Klipper3d/klipper/docs/Measuring_Resonances.md

 ![ADXL345 on SmartEffector](img/adxl345-mount.jpg)

 Note that on a bed slinger printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
+See the corresponding [section](#bed-slinger-printers) for more details.

 ## Software installation

 Note that resonance measurements and shaper auto-calibration require additional software dependencies not installed by default.
-You will have to run on your Raspberry Pi
+First, you will have to run on your Raspberry Pi the following command:
 ```
-$ ~/klippy-env/bin/pip install -v numpy
+~/klippy-env/bin/pip install -v numpy
 ```
 to install `numpy` package.
 Note that, depending on the performance of the CPU, it may take *a lot* of time, up to 10-20 minutes.
 Be patient and wait for the completion of the installation.
 On some occasions, if the board has too little RAM, the installation may fail and you will need to enable swap.

-If installing prerequisites takes too much time or fail for whatever reason, there is, in principle, another possibility to run a stand-alone script to automatically tune the input shapers (will be covered later in the guide).

-In order to run stand-alone scripts, one must run the following command to install the required dependencies (either on Raspberry Pi, or on host, depending on where the scripts will be executed):
+Next, run the following command to install the additional dependencies:
 ```
-$ sudo apt install python-numpy python-matplotlib
+sudo apt install python-numpy python-matplotlib
 ```

-Afterwards, follow the instructions in the
-[RPi Microcontroller document](RPi_microcontroller.md) to setup the "linux mcu" on the Raspberry Pi.
+Afterwards, check and follow the instructions in the [RPi Microcontroller document](RPi_microcontroller.md) to setup the "linux mcu" on the Raspberry Pi.